digiaonline/outdoors-sports-map/README.md

 - Clone this project
 - Run `yarn` to install dependencies
 - Run `yarn start` to start up the development server

-- Application is now available at `localhost:5000`
+The application is now available at http://localhost:5000/

 ## Deploying